x123/kdy-iss/docs/after-sailing-checklist.md

-* [ ] Moor the boat with 2 lines aft, 2 fore and 1 spring.
-The tension in the
-      mooring lines should allow for changes in water height and not allow the boats to touch the quayside.
+* [ ] Moor the boat with 2 lines aft and 2 fore.
+The tension in the mooring lines should allow for changes in water height and not allow the boats to touch the quayside.
 * [ ] Hang one fender from the port winch and hang one fender from the starboard winch or the stays on the starboard side.
 Do not tie fenders to grab rails.